 You must say to yourself, “I will not let go.”

 You will find a strength you did not know you possessed.

-You know that God will rescue you and reveal his plan for your life and those lives that follow yours, and because of that…
+You know that your life matters and so does those lives that follow yours, and because of that…

 …you hang on for dear life.